radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 5. Use the **+NEW LEVEL** menu to add labels.
 Add a label for each backend you want to mount.
 6. After all labels are defined, select the label and choose **MOUNT BACKEND**.
 7. Choose the type of backend to mount (e.g. RadiantOne Directory, LDAP, or Database) and click **SELECT**.
 8. Select the data source (if LDAP, or Database backends are used) and schema object (if Database backend is used) and click **MOUNT**.
+Once a backend is mounted, the yellow folder icon (representing a label) is changed into the icon symbolizing the type of backend that is mounted there (e.g. purple triangle indicates a RadiantOne Directory).
+For details see [Icon Descriptions](./directory-namespace-overview).

 ![Naming Context for Aggregation](Media/aggregated-naming-context.jpg)